I made a key discovery to win a Nobel but it was my boss who took the prize – 2024-04-29 19:39:39

 Interest in everything

 “I was also curious to understand, scientific knowledge interested me a lot.
-At first I wanted to learn everything about astronomy, physics and biology.
+At first I wanted to learn everything regarding astronomy, physics and biology.
 But at some point I realized that it would be impossible, that I had to focus on one thing and the fruit fly was the object of my passion.”says Lemaitre.

 Growing up as a shy child in a house with many brothers and sisters, Lemaitre says he spent a lot of time collecting things, including insects.